Arhaan7/COMP-3005-A3-Q1/README.txt

 Testing Instructions:
 The menu instructions will prompt you what to do and prompt you when user input is needed.

-Youtube Video Link: https://youtu.be/koGBMKMYXyg (Please not that try and except error catching was added on after the video but everything still works the same)
+Youtube Video Link: https://youtu.be/koGBMKMYXyg (Please note that try and except error catching was added on after the video was made but everything still works the same)